Articles by Matthew Gilligan

 Minimising the Risk

-Arranging to settle with vacant possession on or as close to the auction day as possible will help to minimise risk as well as factoring the risk potential damage into the price you are prepared to pay.
+Arranging to settle with vacant possession on or as close to the auction day as possible will help to minimise risk, as will factoring the chance of potential damage into the price you are prepared to pay.